pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ## **Drawbacks**
 In the suggested implementation, the prefetch_factor becomes more prominent.
 It determines the total number of items sent simultenously to all workers, and (by default) also determines num_workers_batches.
 Hence, this parameter should be set with more attention by the user.
-Especially when collate_fn is TPT consuming
+Especially when collate_fn is TPT consuming.
+A larger default value for prefetch_factor, may be considered (for example 3 instead of 2).

 ## **How we teach this**
 * dataloader documentation should be updated to include: